Brave hook? Anderson yanked after 5 no-hit innings in Game 3

 A closer look at Anderson’s pitching line provides some answers.
 Of his 76 pitches, only 39 — barely half — were strikes.
 He issued three walks and hit a batter, stranding two baserunners in the fourth and one in the first.

+Snitker acknowledged his strategy on such decisions has evolved as starting pitchers aren’t asked to finish as many games.
+He said he left himself open for second-guessing if the bullpen had not held the lead.

+“I don’t know.
+It could have backfired, I guess,” Snitker said.
+“I just thought at that point in time, in a game of this magnitude and all, that he had done his job.
+And we had a bullpen that all the guys we use had two days off, and they were only going to pitch an inning apiece, and that made them available for the next two games if it went south.”

-The right-hander finished strong, retiring the Astros in order in the fifth.
-When Anderson returned to the dugout, he received handshakes from his teammates and coaches.
+Anderson finished strong, retiring the Astros in order in the fifth.
+When he returned to the dugout, he received handshakes from his teammates and coaches.

-Anderson said he briefly pushed back on Snitker’s decision, but he understood.

-“It was fine,” Anderson said.
-“I have the utmost trust in Snit’ and the bullpen, those guys coming in.”
+Houston third baseman Alex Bregman said he didn’t feel relief to see Anderson leave the game.

+“They have a really good pitching staff all the way around,” Bregman said.
+“So no matter who’s coming in, you’ve got to stay focused and locked in.”

 The Braves are expected to rely entirely on their bullpen for the next games.
 Atlanta entered the Series expecting to have one bullpen game.
 Then Game 1 starter Charlie Morton broke his right leg in the Braves’ 6-2 win.